 • Shuhei Amakawa

-Associate ProfessorShuhei Amakawa
+ProfessorShuhei Amakawa

-Research Institute for Nanodevice
+Research Institute for Semiconductor Engineering

-Research Institute for Nanodevice
+Research Institute for Semiconductor Engineering

-The Research Institute for Nanodevices was founded, aiming to develop the fundamental technologies necessary to achieve global excellence in electronic and bio integrated sciences for preventive medicine and ubiquitous diagnoses on early stages of illnesses in the future advanced medical-care society beyond the present information society.
+The Research Institute for Semiconductor Engineering was founded, aiming to develop the fundamental technologies necessary to achieve global excellence in electronic and bio integrated sciences for preventive medicine and ubiquitous diagnoses on early stages of illnesses in the future advanced medical-care society beyond the present information society.
 The institute is equipped with two super clean rooms (R&D CMOS fabs), and here researchers could fabricate their own integrated devices.
 The research field includes Nano-Integration, Integrated Systems, Molecular Bioinformation and Nanomedicine.
 The Research Institute for Nanodevices is selected as one of 1.
 MEXT’s Research Center for Bio Medical Engineering, 2.
 MEXT’s Advanced Research Infrastructure for Materials and Nanotechnology (ARIM), 3.
 METI’s J-Innovation HUB.

 • Masakazu Iwasaka